 But it took me years to realize I could do it – to realize the thing I thought would make me feel most alive was within my reach, waiting for me to say yes.
 That’s the thing about the things that make us feel alive.
 It’s not so much about luck, but about listening, being present and saying yes when we’re called.

 The things that make us feel alive are always available to us; they are always within reach.
 They are always speaking to us and leaving clues along our paths.
 The problem is we are either too distracted or too afraid to notice.
 We’ve conveniently forgotten how to be present because if we get present in our lives, and if we listen closely, we’re afraid we might actually have to do something different.
 And it might not be easy or popular.
-It might mean we make less money, or have to adjust our schedules, or give up an identity we’ve been clinging to for years.
+It might mean we make less money for a while, or have to adjust our schedules, or give up an identity we’ve been clinging to for years.

 In The War of Art, Steven Pressfield calls this “Resistance.”
 He says: